springernature/frontend-playbook/practices/structured-data.md

 ```

 ## Why JSON-LD?
-Expressing information in this format, opposed to the other techniques which are based on marking up HTML, provides benefits including:
+Using JSON-LD instead of marking up HTML with one of the other techniques has benefits:

 - Separation of structured data and HTML.
 Provides information about the page without binding it to specific HTML elements.
 This improves the maintainability of both HTML and structured data.
-- We believe that generally speaking it will be easier to generate from the backend.
+- Generally speaking, it will be easier to generate from the backend.
 This is especially true for apps that already deal with JSON data as part of their implementation.
 - Easier for client apps to consume if you consider that those apps no longer need to trawl through HTML to extract.
 - JSON-LD is an official [W3C Recommendation](https://en.wikipedia.org/wiki/World_Wide_Web_Consortium#W3C_recommendation_(REC)).
 - Google [recommends](https://developers.google.com/search/docs/guides/intro-structured-data) JSON-LD for structured data.